FarruMobiles/PythonToEXE/README.md

 **PythonToEXE** is a powerful and easy-to-use tool that converts Python scripts (`.py`) into Windows executables (`.exe`).
 With a **modern GUI built on Tcl/Tk**, this tool simplifies the conversion process—no need for coding knowledge!
 Just select your Python file, adjust the settings, and create an EXE with a single click.

 ## ✨ Features
-✅ **No Installation Required** – Download and run the EXE instantly.
 ✅ **Modern & Beautiful GUI** – Clean, simple, and user-friendly.
 ✅ **One-Click Conversion** – Convert Python scripts to EXE effortlessly.
 ✅ **Auto Path Detection** – No need to manually configure paths.